webignition/bas-spec/docs/tutorial.rst

 'blanks' and replace those blanks later with specific values.

-We will finish by learning how to :doc:`use data providers </tutorial-data-providers>` to separate what is being tested from the data with which it is being tested.
+We will finish by learning how to :doc:`use data providers </tutorial-data-providers>` to separate what is being tested from the data with which it is being tested and how to :doc:`use environment variables </tutorial-environment-variables>` to keep secrets secret.